A Red Carnation for the Children I Did Not Have (5-9-21 / edited 6-10-26)

 She withdrew the flower.
 The girl looked away, hopeful, out toward the parking lot.

 At least train your worker to ask first, then offer the flower.
 Even better, if you’re giving away flowers today, give them freely.
 Are you familiar with the life that any woman – or man – might bring in behind them, through your automatic doors?
-The potential unkindness of retracting a kind gesture?
+The potential unkindness of retracting a kind one-on-one gesture?

 What if I’d been a woman trying to get pregnant, unsuccessfully?
 Or had easily gotten pregnant but then endured a series of miscarriages?
 Or whose in vitro didn’t take, again?
 Or whose heart and spirit had been whiplashed by failed adoptions?
 Then by failed foreign adoptions?
 Here’s-a-flower-Oh-WAIT-NO-you-have-failed-today’s-test.